jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 To get the list of all the `elytron` `mapped-role-mapper` use '*' for `<mapped-role-mapper name>`.

 ## syntax of the operation to get the `elytron` `mapped-role-mapper` `keep-mapped`
-when set to true the mapped roles will retain all roles, that have defined mappings. get the `elytron` `mapped-role-mapper` `keep-mapped` attribute.
+when set to 'true' the mapped roles will retain all roles, that have defined mappings. get the `elytron` `mapped-role-mapper` `keep-mapped` attribute.
 `/subsystem=elytron/mapped-role-mapper=<mapped-role-mapper name>:read-attribute(name=keep-mapped)`

 ## syntax of the operation to get the `elytron` `mapped-role-mapper` `keep-non-mapped`
-when set to true the mapped roles will retain all roles, that have no defined mappings. get the `elytron` `mapped-role-mapper` `keep-non-mapped` attribute.
+when set to 'true' the mapped roles will retain all roles, that have no defined mappings. get the `elytron` `mapped-role-mapper` `keep-non-mapped` attribute.
 `/subsystem=elytron/mapped-role-mapper=<mapped-role-mapper name>:read-attribute(name=keep-non-mapped)`